DS4PS/ds4ps.github.io/_posts/2021-11-20-apple-magic-sauce.md

 Ever wonder how big data firms are using your social media data?

-The [Psychometrics Center at the University of Cambridge](https://applymagicsauce.com/about-us) (not to be confused with Cambridge Analytica) is promoting awareness of how
+The [Psychometrics Center at the University of Cambridge](https://applymagicsauce.com/about-us) (not to be confused with Cambridge Analytica) is promoting awareness of how your social media data can be used against you:

 > Apply Magic Sauce is a non-profit academic research project coordinated by the University of Cambridge Psychometrics Centre.
 The demos and platforms available here are a **modest attempt to reverse the trend in Big Data and empower citizens to not only retain control of their data but also derive meaningful insight from it**.
 >